CWebBuilderK/CWebBuilderK/README.md

 Hello I'm CWebBuilderK,

 I am interested in programming.
 I am currently learning a lot of web development things.
-I'm looking to collaborate on projects immersed in the development profession.
+I'm would like to collaborate on projects immersed in the development profession.
+I want to develop apps from brief to deployment/maintenance.
 I can be reached at wb@califkidd.com